vyspace/nbatis/README.md

         }
     }
     /**
-     * To test deleting a table with the class
+     * To test delete a table with the class
      */
-    @AfterClass
+    @Test
     async dropTabel(next:Function) {
         const sql = DBUtil.dropTableSQL(UserSQL);
         let res:any;